Dong Ping: Background

-A native of Shangdang (上黨), located in present-day Yuncheng, Shanxi, Dong Ping serves as the garrison commandant in Dongping Prefecture (東平府; present-day Dongping County, Shandong).
+A native of Shangdang (上黨; around present-day Yuncheng, Shanxi), Dong Ping serves as a military officer in Dongping Prefecture (東平府; present-day Dongping County, Shandong).
 A fearsome warrior, he is nicknamed "General of Double Spears" as he fights with a pair of spears.
-He is handsome and an expert in music and the arts.
-Because he is gallant and has refined tastes, he is also called the "Debonair General of Double Spears".
+The novel also describes him as a handsome man with a sophisticated taste for the arts, hence he is also called "Refined and Cultured General of Double Spears".